Please note that we are still accepting student abstracts through March 19th for this meeting. See the previous post, below.

 Augusta Civic Center.
 It is tentatively scheduled to start at 2 pm.

 The focus of the fall meeting will be a digital mapping, aerial imagery and LIDAR applications for Maine geology.
-The program is still under development, but we hope to provide a series of presentations from local experts on the latest sources of digital data for Maine as well as software tools and applications.
+The program is still online casinos under development, but we hope to provide a series of presentations from local experts on the latest sources of digital data for Maine as well as software tools and applications.
 Stay tuned for more information on the fall meeting.

 Here are the details for the field trip this summer: